tylersatre/serena/docs/02-usage/040_workflow.md

       * "Activate the project /path/to/my_project" (for first-time activation with auto-creation)
       * "Activate the project my_project"

-   Note that this option requires the `activate_project` tool to be active (which it isn't in context `ide-assistant` where t.
+   Note that this option requires the `activate_project` tool to be active, which it isn't in the (default version) of context `ide-assistant` if a project is provided at startup.
+   (The tool is deactivated because we assume that in the ide-assistant context the user will only work on the open project and have no need to switch it.)

  * when the MCP server starts, by passing the project path or name as a command-line argument (e.g. when working on a fixed project in `ide-assistant` mode): `--project <path|name>`